dhairya-1105/climate-change/README.md

   Use your latitude and longitude to tailor responses to your region or country.

 -  **Agentic RAG Pipeline**
-  Multi-step retrieval-augmented generation using LangGraph and GPT.
+  Multi-step retrieval-augmented generation using LangGraph.

 -  **Trusted Sources**
   Pulls from OpenLCA, Ecoinvent, IPCC, UNEP, and other climate databases.